Fola-mi/Nigeria-s-Economic-Analysis/README.md

 Year 2014 had the highest GDP(current US$) of 574,183,825,590.
 Year 2020 has the highest population with 208 Million people.
 Year 2011 recorded a Trade count of 53, Gross Domestic Savings count of 25 and Value Added count of 22.

+## Recommendations:
+1. Developing human capital, enhancing productivity of labour through training, technology, improving infrastructure can improve the overall GDP thereby contributing to economic growth.
+2. Encouraging family planning, Reproductive Health awareness and access to quality healthcare can ensure sustainable population growth and overall improve health and well-being.